pytest-dev/pytest-bdd/README.rst

                 """
             Then the text should be parsed with correct indentation

-A step is considered as a multiline one, if the **next** line(s) after it's first line is encapsulated by triple quotes.
-The step name is then simply extended by adding further lines with newlines.
+A step is considered as a multiline one, if the **next** line(s) after its first line is encapsulated by triple quotes.
+The step name is then simply extended by adding further lines inside the triple quotes.
 In the example above, the Given step name will be:

 .. code-block:: python